-Mobile devices have given rise to an explosion in creativity over the past few years.
+Mobile devices have given rise to an explosion in creativity over the past several years.
 There have been exciting, inspiring and incredibly useful software apps in the areas of medicine, music, psychology, senior support, banking, cooking, global health, exploring, travel, shopping, games and many more fields.

 These applications have only just scratched the surface of the potential of mobile devices.
 As our understanding of how mobile technology can be used, many new possibilities will occur to each of us.
 As new hardware sensors and other capabilities are added to the phones, ever-more clever ways of helping humans will be created.

 It is primarily a project-based course in which the goal is to produce a working app by the end of course.
 Projects will be done in groups of 2 or 3.
 Students with computer programming skills will be matched with those from non-programming backgrounds to do projects in the latter students’ disciplines.

 Who Should Take This Course?
 Everyone!

-Students with two kinds of backgrounds took this course:
+Students with two kinds of backgrounds should consider taking this course:

 1. Students with graduate-level programming skills, typically from the Computer disciplines (ECE and CS and other departments), but possibly from the many other disciplines that make use of computers and that program them.
 These students will be given exercises to learn the mobile applications development environment, and guidance towards the completion of a major project.